The best personal finance books are split into three categories depending on what they focus on most:

 4. Rich Dad Poor Dad

-Robert Kiyosaki has received his fare share of critics over the years.
+Robert Kiyosaki has received his fair share of critics over the years.

 Rich Dad Poor Dad can seem indeed rather unscrupulous when it says that the rich pay little taxes and can get their holiday reimbursed by failing it as a business expense.